OpenSourceAP/CrossSection/README.md

 2. `Portfolios/Code/` Takes in signals from `Signals/Data/` and outputs portfolios to `Portfolios/Data/`.
 Entirely in R.
 3. `Shipping/Code/` You shouldn't need this.
 We use this to prepare data for sharing.

 We separate the code so you can choose which parts you want to run.
 If you only want to create signals, you can run the files in `Signals/Code/` and then do your thing.
 If you just want to create portfolios, you can skip `Signals/Code/` by directly downloading its output via the [data page](https://sites.google.com/site/chenandrewy/open-source-ap).
+The whole thing is about 15,000 lines, so you might want to pick your battles.

 More details are below.